truchas/truchas/src/2d-truchas/flow/nonisothermal-ns-plan.md

 - [x] **Initial tests.**  Cover zero-velocity equivalence to thermal-only results, material-resolved enthalpy-advection conservation, a driven-flow thermal case, serial/parallel reader consistency, and basic log output.
+- [x] **Phase-aware state and output.** Derive flow phase fractions from the material distribution and temperature, use phase enthalpies for advection, and write phase volume fractions to VTKHDF output.
+- [x] **Single-fluid-phase solidification.** Advance material distribution from phase fluxes, retain the parent material exactly in the one-liquid-phase case, and test coupled solidification in parallel.
+- [ ] **Multifluid normalization.** Reconcile moving phase fractions after flux-divergence updates so they fill the non-solid remainder exactly, without deleting small fragments or adopting a clipped tracker trial VOF.
+Measure and report the correction.
-- [ ] **Later capability.**  Replace the one-liquid transport bridge with VOF, add temperature/distribution-dependent flow properties and buoyancy, then extend tests to multi-material and moving-interface cases.
+- [ ] **Later capability.** Add temperature/distribution-dependent flow
+  properties and buoyancy to phase-change problems, then extend tests to moving interfaces and multiple materials.